epidemian/advent-of-code-2022/README.md

 ### Day 14: Regolith Reservoir

 Nice sand-falling simulation.
 Went for a straightforward imperative solution.
 Also enjoyed playing around with [animating the falling sand](https://youtu.be/1-3rK491974) in the terminal.
 To enable this animation, set the `ANIMATE` environment var: `ANIMATE=1 cargo run 14`.

+### Day 15: Beacon Exclusion Zone

+Interesting big-numbers crunching problem.
+For part 1 i could get away with a very brute-force solution of checking every position along the given line.
+But for part 2 i needed to come up with a more clever approach, which was pretty difficult TBH.

+My current solution is still a little brute-forcey —just that instead of checking all positions across a line, i'm checking all lines across the 4M needed range—but at least it runs in a reasonable time (~200ms).
+Still, i think a much more direct solution is possible if we could model the intersection of the 2D beacon exclusion zones better.